vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

 14. Resuspend the cell pellet gently using a fresh low-binding tip and transfer to a 5 ml polystyrene round tube.
 Place on ice and proceed with FACS (about 30 minutes to sort entire sample).
 15. After FACS, pellet collected cells 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.

-    **Single Cell applications.** If volume of cells post-FACS does not exceed the level marked, step 15 can be skipped.
-Top-up the cell suspension with filtered Hank’s to the mark and proceed immediately with downstream processing.
+    **Single Cell applications.** If volume of cells post-FACS does not exceed the level marked or is below input volume, step 15 can be skipped.
+Top-up the cell suspension with filtered Hank’s or appropriate buffer and proceed immediately with downstream processing.

 16. Very carefully, remove the supernatant and proceed with downstream applications.